isomerpages/moe-gongshangpri/_co-curricular-activities/Visual and Performing Arts/Handbells and Handchimes Ensemble.md

 **Objectives of CCA:**

-* To develop a sustainable interest in the learning a musical instrument
+* To develop a sustainable interest in learning a musical instrument
 * To develop basic techniques and skills of playing the handbells and handchimes
 * To learn to appreciate Arts and culture better as well as team spirit